 Comparisons: Of the shorter growing Blazing Stars with dense flower spikes and gland dotted leaves, L. spicata, Dense Blazing Star, may look similar but the leaves are larger and the phyllaries are much different - smaller, oblong and without marginal hair.

 Above: The floral array of var. punctata is closely packed with flower heads.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.

-Below: There are 4 to 8 florets in the flower head, anthers appressed to the pistil and the style splitting into 2 lobes.
+Below: There are 4 to 8 florets in the flower head, anthers appressed around the style which elongates and splits into 2 lobes.

 Below: The thin leaf has scarce marginal hair and is gland-dotted.

-Below: The thin ascending leaves are up to 5+ inches long and only 1/4 inch wide, moderatly dense on the ridged green stem.
+Below: The thin ascending leaves are up to 5+ inches long and only 1/4 inch wide, moderately dense on the ridged green stem.
 Smaller leaves (bracts) are subtended to each flowerhead.

 Below: The phyllaries of the flowerhead have hairy edges and grade from green to purplish on the inner ones.
 The root is an enlongated corm that produces multiple stems.